 Lattes

 Starbucks lattes are a popular choice and generally gluten-free, as they are made with espresso and steamed milk.
-However, certain seasonal flavors, syrups, or toppings may pose a risk of cross-contamination.
+However, certain seasonal flavors, syrups, or toppings may contain gluten and it is recommended to always ask your barista to confirm if you aren't sure.

 - Caffè Latte